 - (4) Once the alcohol testing has been completed and a positive confirmation test result has been received, the employee shall be returned to their reporting station.
-It will then be the employee's responsibility to make appropriate transportation arrangements in order to insure that they are not operating their personal motor vehicle while under the influence of alcohol or a controlled substance. - (5) If a breath alcohol or a urine drug test has been administered, the employer will follow whatever procedure the Medical Review Officer requires with respect to contacting the employee once the test results are known and a decision has been made as to the employee's status. - (6) The results of the drug testing will be sent directly to the Medical Review Officer for review and forwarding to the Chief of Police.
+It will then be the employee's responsibility to make appropriate transportation arrangements in order to insure that they are not operating their personal motor vehicle while under the influence of alcohol or a controlled substance. - (5) If a breath alcohol or a urine drug test has been administered, the employer will follow whatever procedure the Medical Review Officer requires with respect to contacting the employee once the test results are known and a decision has been made as to the employee's status. - Officer for review and forwarding to the Chief of Police.
 The results of the alcohol testing will be sent directly to the Chief of Police.
 When the results are obtained, the employee's supervisor will consult with the Chief of Police to determine the appropriate course of action to be taken.
 This is a confidential process.
 Test results will be held strictly confidential and are not to be discussed or shared with anyone who does not need to know. - (7) Once the test has been completed and the employee has been sent home, the supervisor must submit a written report to the Chief of Police outlining, in detail, the event and the behavior observed that led the supervisor to believe the employee was under the influence of alcohol and/or drugs.
 This report must be done within a reasonable time after testing.